vinayak42/docs.konghq.com/app/enterprise/0.31-x/developer-portal/introduction.md

 ![alt text](https://konghq.com/wp-content/uploads/2018/03/screen-home.png "Welcome to the Kong Dev Portal")

-Thank you for installing Kong Enterprise Edition.
+Thank you for installing Kong Enterprise.
 This document orients you to Kong's built-in Dev Portal functionality and provides you a preview so you can familiarize yourself with its promising capabilities and get started on customizing it to match your needs.

 ## Assumptions

-* You have installed a recent version of Kong Enterprise Edition that includes Dev Portal functionality.
+* You have installed a recent version of Kong Enterprise that includes Dev Portal functionality.
     * Dev Portal was introduced in Kong EE v0.31
 * You are a Kong Admin, and have Super Admin permissions in Kong RBAC.
     * Or, the RBAC feature of Kong EE is disabled.